-- The cables to all the monitored ports on both devices must be connected.
+- You must connect the cables to all the monitored ports on both devices.

-- Ensure that the IP address of the HA link port of the primary and auxiliary devices is in the same subnet.
+- Ensure that the IP address of the dedicated HA link interface of the primary and auxiliary devices is in the same subnet.

 - If you connect the HA devices to an Ethernet switch that uses the spanning tree protocol (STP), you may need to adjust the link activation time on the switch port connected to the Sophos Firewall interfaces.
-For example, on a Cisco Catalyst-series switch, it’s necessary to turn on spanning tree port-fast for each port connecting to Sophos Firewall interfaces.
-This means you must turn on port-fast and turn off both the spanning tree protocols (STP) and RSTP for the switch ports Sophos Firewall connects to.
+For example, on a Cisco Catalyst-series switch, you must turn on spanning tree port-fast for each port connecting to Sophos Firewall interfaces.
+This means you must turn on port-fast and turn off both spanning tree protocol (STP) and RSTP for the switch ports Sophos Firewall connects to.

 - The dedicated HA link must use the default link speed and MTU-MSS.

 - The HA link latency increases with distance.
-We also recommend that you turn off spanning tree protocol (STP) on the dedicated HA link.
+We recommend you turn off Spanning Tree Protocol (STP) on the dedicated HA link.

-For 1U XGS series firewalls, HA is not automatically established when using a FleXi Port as the dedicated HA port.
+1U XGS series firewalls don't automatically establish HA when using a FleXi port as the dedicated HA port.
 To solve this issue, see 1U XGS series firewalls unable to establish HA when using FleXi Port as dedicated HA link.

 - You must configure the firewall that carries the license subscription as the primary node during the initial HA setup.